 (B) All sources and source categories that would be required to obtain a permit solely because they are subject to 40 CFR part 61, subpart M — National Emission Standard for Hazardous Air Pollutants for Asbestos, section 61.145, Standard for Demolition and Renovation.

 (c) Any source listed in OAR 340-218-0020(1) exempt from the requirement to obtain a permit under this rule may opt to apply for an Oregon Title V Operating Permit.

+(5) Sources subject to this division may also be subject to OAR 340-245-0005 through 340-245-8060.

-(5) Emissions units and Oregon Title V Operating Permit program sources.
-DEQ will include in the permit all applicable requirements for all relevant emissions units in the Oregon Title V Operating Permit source, including any equipment used to support the major industrial group at the site.
+(6) Emissions units and Oregon Title V Operating Permit program sources.

+(a) Except as provided in subsection (b), DEQ will include in the permit all applicable requirements for all relevant emissions units in the Oregon Title V Operating Permit, including any equipment used to support the major industrial group at the site.

+(b) Conditions and requirements that are based on OAR 340-245-0005 through 340-245-8060 for all relevant Toxics Emissions Units will not be included in the Oregon Title V Operating Permit but will instead be included in an Air Toxics Permit Attachment.

-(6) Fugitive emissions.
+(7) Fugitive emissions.
 Fugitive emissions from an Oregon Title V Operating Permit program source must be included in the permit application and the permit in the same manner as stack emissions, regardless of whether the source category in question is included in the list of sources contained in the definition of major source.